-Perhaps being excused, pardoned, forgiven may be impossible for some sins.
+Being excused, pardoned, forgiven may be impossible for some sins - with or without an apology.
 Would you ever forgive a murderer?
 A pedophile?
 An adulterer?

 In the BIG spill situation, whether to excuse or pardon or forgive the bumper rests ultimately with the bumpee.
 And this can be a particularly heavy burden, so let's unpack it.

 First, there seems to be a difference between what it means for us to excuse versus pardon versus forgive someone for creating a BIG spill.

 To excuse the bumper for causing a small beer spill is to understand that the bumper faced difficulties, that it was not easy to make progress, and that accidents happen.

 For BIG spills, excusing someone is probably difficult to achieve because the bumpee is feeling seriously hurt by the BIG spill.
 Bumpees seem less likely to excuse the bumper for what happened, even if it was an accident.